dede1751/dede1751.github.io/README.md

 This repository holds my personal website [dede1751.github.io](https://dede1751.github.io).
 The style is heavily-inspired by [dpbriggs.ca](https://github.com/dpbriggs/dpbriggs-blog/tree/master).

-This website is a simple static portfolio built using `typescript` and `vite`, with the simple addition of a chess interface to play against a WebAssembly version of my chess engine [Carp](https://github.com/dede1751/carp).
+This website is a minimalistic portfolio built using `typescript` and `vite`, with the simple addition of a chess interface to play against a WebAssembly version of my chess engine [Carp](https://github.com/dede1751/carp).
 In true Rust fashion, it's designed to be lightweight and ***🚀 blazingly fast***.